alan-turing-institute/AutisticaCitizenScience/README.md

 We are a group of autistic people, researchers, developers, parents, designers, experts and volunteers.
 Many of us fit into lots of these groups at once.
 Together, we are building a new online tool to help improve environments for autistic people.

 On this site we are working together to plan, design, and build the tool.
 Once we have built it people will be able to use the tool to share their experiences of navigating environments with each other or with researchers.
+This will be used to share strateegies and provide information which can be used to change environments to make them more well-suited to autistic people and their families.

 ### You can help

-We cannot build this tool without the input of a diverse community of autistic people and their relatives and carers.
-We also welcome open source developers to join us in building it.

-We believe that the people who will be affected most by research should have opportunities to make decisions, set the direction, and be involved in the research process throughout.
-In addition to building the tool, we will use the experience of co-creating it to write a participatory science framework that other researchers and communities can learn from.
+You can help in lots of ways, for example, by:

+* giving us feedback and ideas
+* working with us on an area you are expert in
+* looking through the issues list here and commenting or contributing
+* sharing the work we're doing here with others
+* and much more!

 Please continue reading to find out more, or jump to any of the following sections: